hpi-swa-teaching/GameMecha/source/GM-DemoGame.package/GMDemoGameProjectile.class/README.md

-A GMDemoGameProjectile is the projectile shot by the Spaceship.
+A GMDemoGameProjectile is the projectile shot by the spaceship.